macatak/infosec/API-Sec/OWASP-API-Top10-Summary.md

 - **Detection**:
   - Test for weak passwords, missing CAPTCHA, improper use or validation of tokens (like JWT), and lack of expiration handling.
   - Ensure JWT tokens are properly validated, including signature, expiration, and algorithm.
+- **Can Detection Be Automated?**: **Yes**
+  - Brute-force attacks, weak password detection, missing CAPTCHA, and improper token handling can be automated using tools like OWASP ZAP, Burp Suite, or custom scripts.

 ## 3. Excessive Data Exposure